john-science/john-science.github.io/x/dice_goblin.md

 Most importantly, if a Disciple dies while taking some great risk, they will be raised to Chosen.
 And thus allowed to enter the great feast of the afterlife.
 As such, some Disciples take extravagent risks with their lives, especially those who battle or adventure already.

+From here on, the Dice Goblin invites you to the Dream World more and more often.
+Disciples are allowed to wander the Dream World and explore it.
+They can wander from room to room, meeting the people there (who may be alive or dead in the waking world).
+They can converse with anyone they find, free from language barriers.
+They will find an infinite variety of feasts, but also doors leading to private rooms.
+Rooms filled with little cozy bedrooms and mighty castles.
+There are rooms filled with wild forests and untamed mountains.
+There are rooms filled with the deepest, darkest mines of the Duergar, and wide open celestial homes of nebula and black holes.

 #### The Paths

 If in possession of your Holy Symbol:

-* **Path of the Gambler** - +1 Persuasion when haggling over the value of an item
+* **Path of the Gambler** - +1 Persuasion
 * **Path of the Bezerker** - +1 to Death Saving throws
-* **Path of the Sourcerer** - Once per Long Rest, you can cast any level 1 spell you know for free (no spell slot), but you have a 100% chance to incur Wild Magic
+* **Path of the Sourcerer** - +1 to Concentration Saving throws

-### Chosen - WIP
+### Chosen

-This is the goal of everyone in the religion..
+Obtaining the rank of Chosen is the goal of everyone in the religion.
 The Chosen will spend eternity in the dream world afterlife set up for them by the Dice Goblin.
 And he will be among them, feasting and gambling and gaming and fighting.

 The Chosen learn that in his mortal life Dherm'Gorphyek was worried about death, and the lack of afterlife that would follow it.
 So he sought deification as a way around death for himself.
 But he also sought a way out of Death for everyone.
 And so he conceieved of a way to turn his artificial Dream World into an eternal resting place for the minds of others.
-But he would only take those who could prove they were sure they wanted it.

-It is at this point, perhaps after a lifetime of worship and sacrifice, that a member of the faith might see a loving, caring side to their god.
+But he did not want to force his idea onto anyone else, so reformed the ranks of his religion so that everyone would have ample chance to understand what he was offerring.
+It is at this point that a follower of the cult of Dherm'Gorphyek first sees something different in their god; a loving, caring side.

 The Chosen are truly not frightened of death.
 As such, they can be truly terrifying in battle.
-And the Acolytes and Disciples around them that know often look on them with envy and awe.
+Acolytes and Disciples around them that suspect they are Chosen look on them with envy and awe.

 #### The Paths

 If in possession of your Holy Symbol:

-* **Path of the Gambler** - +2 Persuasion when haggling over the value of an item
+* **Path of the Gambler** - +2 Persuasion
 * **Path of the Bezerker** - +2 to Death Saving throws
-* **Path of the Sourcerer** - Once per Long Rest, you can cast any level 1 or 2 spell you know for free (no spell slot), but you have a 100% chance to incur Wild Magic
+* **Path of the Sourcerer** - +2 to Concentration Saving throws

 ### Zealot